 A company may choose to undergo a divestment of some sort, such as closing some store locations, in order to avoid bankruptcy, to take advantage of new opportunities, or because new market developments might make it difficult for part of the company to survive.

 Companies also sometimes must divest some of their business because of a court order aimed at breaking up monopolies.
-This can happen when court determines that a company has completely cornered the marketplace for its goods or services, preventing fair competition.
+This can happen when a court determines that a company has completely cornered the marketplace for its goods or services, preventing fair competition.

 What Happens in a Divestiture?